 Parameter Name and Description Default Value Value Options ADDITIONAL_SSG_THREADS 25 Valid range: 7 to 103 Sets the number of additional SSG Threads (above the fixed 25 NCP threads) that can be used to serve incoming NCP file service requests.
 These threads are used when the 25 NCP threads are busy and taking more than the expected time to finish.
-CONCURRENT_ASYNC_REQUESTS 25 Valid range: 15 to 256 Sets the maximum number of the Async eDirectory NCP request threads that can be created.
+CONCURRENT_ASYNC_REQUESTS 50 Valid range: 25 to 384 Sets the maximum number of the Async eDirectory NCP request threads that can be created.

-3.5 Restarting the Novell NCP/NSS IPC (ncp2nss) Daemon
+3.5 Restarting the OES NCP/NSS IPC (ncp2nss) Daemon

-If NSS is installed, NCP Server runs the Novell NCP/NSS IPC (/etc/init.d/ncp2nss) daemon in order to synchronize its settings with NSS.
-When you modify NCP Server settings by using Novell Remote Manager for Linux, NCP Server automatically restarts ncp2nss so that the new settings are immediately synchronized with NSS.
+If NSS is installed, NCP Server runs the OES NCP/NSS IPC (ncp2nss) daemon in order to synchronize its settings with NSS.
+When you modify NCP Server settings by using OES Remote Manager for Linux, NCP Server automatically restarts ncp2nss so that the new settings are immediately synchronized with NSS.
 If you modify values for any of the NCP Server parameters by directly editing the /etc/opt/novell/ncpserv.conf file, you must manually restart ncp2nss.

-- 1 On the OES 2015 SP1 server, open a terminal console, then log in as the root user. - 2 At the terminal console prompt, enter
+- 1 On the OES server, open a terminal console, then log in as the root user. - 2 At the terminal console prompt, enter